 2nd Lt.
 Albert J. Bartz on May 24, 1913, in Albion Township in rural Edgerton, Wisconsin, to Albert E. Bartz & Ida Hawkinson-Bartz.
 He was the fourth of the couple’s seven children.
 The family later moved to Janesville and lived at 208 West Dodge Street.
 It is known he was married and the father of a son.

 Albert joined the Wisconsin National Guard’s 32nd Tank Company from Janesville, Wisconsin, on December 17, 1932, and during the following eight years, he rose in rank from private to the first sergeant.
 On October 30, 1940, just prior to the tank company being called to federal service, he was commissioned a second lieutenant.
 At some point, he was joined in the company by his brother, Robert.
+It is known that when 149 men who had been drafted were assigned to the battalion, Albert was put in charge of their basic training.

-After training at Fort Knox, Kentucky, Albert took part in maneuvers in Louisiana from September 1st through 30th.
+After training at Fort Knox, Kentucky, the battalion took part in maneuvers in Louisiana from September 1st through 30th.
 According to members of the battalion, they were part of the Red Army and the Blue Army was under the command of General George S. Patton, but it appears that the battalion had been selected for overseas duty as early as August 15, 1941.

 Instead of returning to Ft.
 Knox as expected, the battalion was ordered to Camp Polk, Louisiana.
 On the side of a hill, they were told they were being sent overseas as part of Operation PLUM.
-Within hours, most had figured out that PLUM stood for Philippines, Luzon, Manila.
+Within hours, most had figured out that PLUM stood for the Philippines, Luzon, Manila.
 Men 29 years old, or older, were allowed to resign from federal service and replaced with men for the 753rd Tank Battalion.
 Those men who remained were given leaves home to say their goodbyes to families and friends.

 The reason the battalion was being sent overseas was because of an event that happened during the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one pilot, who was at a lower altitude, noticed something odd in the water.
 He took his plane down and identified a flagged buoy in the water and came upon more buoys that lined up, in a straight line, in the direction of a Japanese occupied island hundreds of miles to the northwest.
 The island had a large radio transmitter on it.
 The squadron finished their flight plan and when they landed he reported what he had seen.
 Since it was too late to do anything that evening.